cooperative-computing-lab/cctools/doc/manuals/taskvine/vine-graph.md

 ## Distributed execution with a worker

 Distributed mode is the default.
-The manager creates a TaskVine task-runner library and waits for workers to execute graph nodes.
-Save this as `vine_graph_distributed.py`:
+The manager creates a TaskVine task-runner library, and workers execute the graph nodes.
+Create `vine_graph_distributed.py`:

 ```python